 Or you can explore one of the many nature trails, including Kent Mitchell, on the island.

 The wild horses of the Rachel Carson Reserve were the main reason we first stopped by Beaufort, and we were hooked on the town.
 You can also come here for the North Carolina Maritime Museum or just stare at the boats and water after parking on Front Street.

 Also, don’t forget to grab some grub at Beaufort Grocery CO and Moonrakers.

 Right at the southeast edge of the state is Calabash, which you may know for its signature style of preparing seafood.
 When you’re not eating all the fresh fish and other sea creatures they offer, head to nearby Sunset Beach or Bird Island for more coastal fun.

 Edenton was the first permanent European settlement of North Carolina and its second permanent capital.
-The Chowan County seat is filled with history but is also worth a visit for views of Albemarle Sound and a weekend at one of their many relaxing places to stay.
+The Chowan County seat is filled with history and some of our favorite places to learn about it include the Roanoke River Lighthouse and the Penelope Barker House.

 Further toward the coast from Edenton, you’ll find Elizabeth City, a beautiful town that sits on the Pasquotank River.

 Among the many things to do here, you should check out the Museum of the Albemarle.
 This is the northeastern branch of the NC Museum of History.

 Emerald Isle sits at the western end of Bogue Banks, opposite Atlantic Beach and adjacent to Indian Beach.
 Since this is one of the most popular beaches in North Carolina, EI can get very busy in the summer.